AsadAhmad-1337/skype-2-picture/README.md

-An OSINT tool to get profile picture of any Skype User using their username
+An OSINT tool to get profile picture of any Skype User using their username(s)

 # Requirements: